Operation Bodyguard: Operation Royal Flush

 Royal Flush was proposed and planned by the LCS's Ronald Wingate in April 1944.
 Building on the approach of Graffham, he hoped to support other Bodyguard deceptions in the Western and Mediterranean theatres by making political overtures to Sweden, Spain and Turkey.
 The operation continued Graffham's work in Sweden by having ambassadors from the United Kingdom, the United States and the Soviet Union demand for the Germans to be denied access to the country after an Allied invasion of Norway.

 Mediterranean theatre

 Overall control of Bodyguard came out of London, local implementation of the Mediterranean portions was left to 'A' Force.
 By then, Clarke had split the group into several sections, between Egypt and Italy, with responsibility for strategic or tactical deception.
 From the outset, Bodyguard focused on the Fortitude threat being developed on the Western Front.
-Deceptions that were planned in the Mediterranean were intended to tie down forces by creating threats to that appeared to have just enough realism.
+Deceptions that were planned in the Mediterranean were intended to tie down forces by creating threats that appeared to have just enough realism.

 In late 1943, the Allies had opened a front in Italy, and after the 1944 Normandy landings, focus returned to the Mediterranean as a second front was debated.
 Eventually, deceptions had to be realigned to the Allies' new invasion plans since they, at first, threatened the very place that the earlier operations had suggested as a target.